 Emory Hillel works hard to meet the religious needs of all Jewish students during the High Holidays and to make the holidays engaging and meaningful for students away from home.
 Hillel offers Reform, Conservative and Orthodox services for all of the High Holidays.
 All services are open to students at no charge.
+Reform services are held at the Marcus Hillel Center, and Conservative Services are held at Cannon Chapel.
 Faculty, Atlanta locals, and guests are welcome to purchase tickets to attend services.

 NOTE TO STUDENTS: To avoid some of the pitfalls with academic conflicts during the holidays, please discuss your needs with your professors as soon as you receive your syllabi.
 While professors are not obligated to excuse absences, they generally will work with you.
 Please contact Hillel at 404-963-2548 if a conflict remains unresolved after you have attempted to resolve the conflict on your own.